M-SETU/Insurechain/README.md

 # Insurechain
-Insurechain is a hybrid blockchain which enables seamless porting of the policies between different vendors, allowing interoperability and interaction between various private chains.
+Insurechain is a blockchain which enables seamless porting of the policies, allowing interoperability and interaction between various private chains run by insurance companies

+# Problem Statement
+The current process for porting insurance policies is time consuming, expensive and leads to errors in data and ultimately loss of coverage for the customer.
+When customers move from one insurer to another, the entire data footprint eg KYC docs, claims, medical docs etc. is created all over again.
+This means the process folowed to port the policy is the same as the process of creating a new policy.
+This leads to increased costs and lead time,costs and possible loss of cover for the customer in case all the claims data cannot be produced at the new insurer.

 ## Idea behind Insurechain
 1. Hybrid blockchain includes benefits of both the openness of a public blockchain and restriction of a private network by limiting the access to join a network